SudoPlayGames/Joise/guide.md

   A module chain that is sampled from multiple threads concurrently will produce errors.
 </div>

 If you create a module chain and sample that chain from multiple threads concurrently, the output will not be accurate.
-This is due to how some Joise classes, specifically the PRNGs, ModuleCache and ModuleCellGen, use mutable state in their calculations.
+This is due to how some Joise classes, specifically the PRNGs, `ModuleCache` and `ModuleCellGen`, use mutable state in their calculations.

 To use Joise in a multi-threaded application, use separate instances of your module chain in each thread that will be sampling it.